-- A multi-sector initiative, including the pharmaceutical and medical technology sectors, which will secure these sectors' expertise and active engagement into the development of new health care interventions: - 2.
-People-centric, rather than product- and pathology-centric, goals the focus will be the patient and citizen journey through health care, with the help of most suitable health technologies and social innovations and taking account of demographic trends; - 3.
-Early engagement with public sector stakeholders for the definition of priorities will be ensured by creating the 'Science and Innovation Panel', involving relevant public and private stakeholders from the health care ecosystem.
-This will also ensure that IHI projects will better reflect the needs of health care systems, including cross-border scenarios; - 4.
-Sustainability and impact of the projects will be increased by setting concrete performance and impact targets as part of project design.
-This greater understanding of impact will bring enhanced clarity on the follow-up and uptake (in collaboration with end-users, regulators, HTA bodies and payers, and relevant European Research Infrastructures); - 5.
-Openness and inclusiveness will be secured by incentivising and facilitating participation and contributions from industries, charities, foundations and other entities which are not part of the JU founding members, via the "Contributing Partners" status; - 6.
-Clear focus on translational research or translational research enablers.
-This includes raising the quality and efficiency of activities to deliver reproducible and validated evidence and assets compliant with standards governing scientific, regulatory, and economic evaluation of future products, services, and their combinations.
+- 1. A multi-sector initiative, including the pharmaceutical and medical technology sectors, which will secure these sectors' expertise and active engagement in the development of new health care interventions. - 2.
+People-centric, rather than product- and pathology-centric, goals the focus will be the patient and citizen's journey through health care with the help of most suitable health technologies and social innovations taking account of demographic trends. - 3.
+Early engagement with public sector stakeholders for the definition of priorities should be ensured by setting up an Innovation Panel, involving relevant public and private stakeholders from the health care ecosystem.
+This will also ensure that IHI projects will better reflect the needs of health care systems, including cross-border scenarios. - 4.
+The sustainability and impact of the projects will be increased by setting concrete performance and impact targets as part of the projects' design.
+This greater understanding of impact will bring more clarity on the follow-up and up-take (in collaboration with end-users, regulators, HTA bodies and payers, and relevant European Research Infrastructures). - 5.
+Openness and inclusiveness will be secured by incentivising and facilitating participation and contributions from industries, charities, foundations and other entities which are not part of the JU founding members, via the "Contributing Partners" status. - 6.
+Clear focus on translational research or translational research enablers, including raising the quality and efficiency of activities to deliver reproducible and validated evidence and assets compliant with standards governing scientific, regulatory and economic evaluation of future products, services and their combinations.